Question:

 Answer:

-Yet Chanukah is a hardly a "minor" holiday.
-Read what Maimonides writes in his Laws of Chanukah:
+But other than that it's difficult to call Chanukah a minor holiday.
+For one thing, read what Maimonides writes in his Laws of Chanukah:

 Maimonides continues by instructing that if one has only enough money to afford either a cup of wine for Shabbat kiddush or oil for his Chanukah lamp, the mitzvah of Chanukah takes precedence.
 Doesn't sound too minor to me.

-Especially when you take into account that this is what Chanukah is all about: to "light up the darkness" (which is why we light it at night, at the door or window).
-So even though its a regular workday, well, that's really the whole idea: To light up the regular workday.
+This is really what Chanukah is all about: to “light up the darkness” (which is why we light it at night, at the door or window).
+So, even though it’s a regular workday—well, that’s really the whole idea: to light up the regular workday.
 And that takes a very special light.

 At any rate, since when do we look for excuses not to celebrate?
 On the contrary, in the words of wise King Solomon, "A good heart always celebrates."